Parallel Peeling Algorithms: Below the Threshold

-Two issues remain.
-First, we have to get $\lambda_i$ down fully to $o(1/n)$, not $\Omega(n^{-1/6})$, so we can apply a union bound over all the vertices.
-We first show how to do this assuming the neighborhood is a tree.
-Second, we may have duplicated vertices as we expand the neighborhood.
-When duplicates appear, parts of our neighborhood tree expansion are no longer independent, as in our idealized analysis.
-We show how to modify the analysis to cope with duplicate vertices.
+It remains to improve the upper bound on $\lambda^{(a)}_i$ to $o(1/n)$, as this will allow us to apply a union bound over all the vertices $v$ to conclude that with probability $1-o(1)$, no vertex survives after $i$ rounds of peeling.
+For expository purposes, we first show how to do this assuming the neighborhood is a tree.
+We then show how to handle the general case, in which vertices may be duplicated as we expand the neighborhood of the root node $v$.
+When duplicates appear, parts of our neighborhood tree expansion are no longer independent, as in our idealized analysis, but we are able to modify the analysis to cope with these dependencies.

-{\bf Bounding $\lambda_i$ for Trees:} Under the assumption that the neighborhood is a tree, we can get the error probability down to $o(1/n)$.